-There is no charge for the prescription that is given at the time of the consultation.
-However, if you require further repeat prescriptions between appointments, there will be a £25 administration charge.
+There is no charge for the prescription that is given at the time of an Initial or Review consultation with an OMC doctor.

 The prescription is valid for six months from the date that it is prescribed, however a prescription with schedule 4 controlled drugs (DHEA or Testosterone) is valid for 28 days.
 Apart from DHEA and Testosterone we do not prescribe any other controlled medications.

 If your last consultation has been within the last 30 days, you can email firstname.lastname@example.org with your clinical questions.
 However, if your consultation was more than a month ago, we kindly ask you to book a review appointment in order for all your clinical symptoms to be discussed fully with the doctor.

 OMC will close its doors on Thursday 23rd December and open again on Tuesday 4th January.
 The last day to submit a prescription before the Christmas period is Monday 13th December.
 This provides our team and pharmacy partners with enough time to turnaround your prescription and send your HRT medication to you before the Christmas holidays.

 There are three main reasons why a woman would decide to take HRT:

 - Progesterone deficiency symptoms

 2. To delay or to prevent diseases she knows she is predisposed to.
 For example:

 - Early cardiovascular disease

 3. As an adjunct to her chronic disease management